gthelding/omarchy-ristretto-theme/README.md

-# Ristretto Theme for Omarchy
+# Ristretto Test Theme for Omarchy

+**The Ristretto theme has been installed as an Omarchy Default.
+This repo is for testing variations.**

 A Monokai Ristretto inspired theme for DHH's [Omarchy](https://omarchy.org), an opinioned Arch Linux setup.

 ## Preview